AsianWeek: History AsianWeek was the largest and longest established English-language newsweekly for Asian Pacific Americans. In 1965, after the Hart-Celler Immigration Act ended over 80 years of race-based exclusion of immigrants from Asia, the United States for the first time experienced an influx of Asian immigration. Realizing the need to provide a voice for this newly emerging Asian Pacific America, John Fang founded the AsianWeek newspaper in 1979 in San Francisco. Prior to AsianWeek, Fang was editor and publisher of the Young China Daily, a Chinese-language newspaper affiliated with Taiwan’s then-Nationalist government. Fang had also published the Chinatown Handy Guide in multiple U.S. cities. Over two years of planning before AsianWeek's pilot issue was published in August 1979, Fang’s brain trust included Chinatown publicist H. K. Wong, writer Charles Leong, former aide to Congressman Phil Burton (and the first Chinese Postmaster of a U.S. city) Lim P. Lee, and society columnist Carolyn Gan.

-The newspaper started as all-subscription based and has always been published in tabloid size format.
-In 1995 AsianWeek was redesigned as a newspaper magazine-style tabloid with full color cover and color graphics throughout.
+The newspaper started as all-subscription based and has always been published in tabloid-size format.
+In 1995 AsianWeek was redesigned as a newspaper magazine-style tabloid with full-color cover and color graphics throughout.
 The paper also went to free distribution and launched its website, www.asianweek.com, the following year.
 AsianWeek reached its high mark in circulation of 58,000 copies in 2003.

-In November 2004, AsianWeek celebrated its 25th Anniversary of publication.
-“For the last 25 years, AsianWeek has been the mirror of our community, showing our triumphs and shortcomings, serving as both the face and conscience of Asian America”, AsianWeek President James Fang wrote in his commemorative essay.
-“AsianWeek has acted as a forum in advocating for those Asian Americans who were defenseless and voiceless in the face of an uncaring power.
-Whether it was in bringing much-needed national and decisive exposure to the killing of Vincent Chin or in demanding justice for Wen Ho Lee and Capt.
-James Yee, the strength of AsianWeek has been its unequivocal eagerness to support our community.”
+In a commemorative November 2004 essay celebrating AsianWeek's 25th Anniversary of publication, its president James Fang highlighted its coverage of the killing of Vincent Chin and its role in "in demanding justice for Wen Ho Lee and Capt.
+James Yee.”

 On August 20, 2007, AsianWeek launched a completely redesigned version of their website that is no longer live as of April 2011.

-In March of 2008, the AsianWeek Foundation was launched as a sister entity for organizing in the Asian community.
+In March of 2008, the AsianWeek Foundation was launched as a sister entity for organizing among East Asians.
 In January 2009, AsianWeek ceased operations.

-AsianWeek Foundation community work continued, and occasional special sections are still published today, for example during Asian Pacific Heritage Month in May and in collaboration with organizations like AARP.
+The AsianWeek headquarters were located at 809 Sacramento Street in San Francisco's Chinatown, a building that had formerly housed "several different politically active Chinese American newspapers, in particular the Chung Sai Yat Po and the Chinese Nationalist Daily/Chinese Daily Post (Kuo Min Yat Po)" and in 2015 became the WWII Pacific War Memorial Hall museum initiated by Florence Fang.

+In 2023, the Fang family launched a searchable online database with content from past AsianWeek issues, following an extensive digitization effort.
+At the time there were no plans to restart the paper.